Articles Related to this Video:

 Each vertebral segment is comprised of a cylinder-shaped bone in the front of the spine, called the vertebral body, a soft cartilage disc between each vertebra, and paired facet joints in the back.

-Each segment is named for its upper and lower vertebra, such as the C6-C7 segment, or the L4-L5 segment.
+Each segment is named for its upper and lower vertebra, such as the C6-C7 segment.

 The bones in the spinal column surround and protect the spinal cord, which runs behind the vertebral bodies in a canal from the neck down to the top of the lumbar spine.